mph-/lcapy/doc/schematics.rst

    :width: 4cm

-Components can be mirrored about the x-axis using the `mirror` attribute.
+Most components can be mirrored about the x-axis using the `mirror` or `flipud` attributes and mirrored about the y axis with the `invert` or `fliplr` attribute.
 For example, to switch the order of the inverting and non-inverting inputs of an opamp use:

    >>> cct.add('E1 1 2 opamp 3 0; right, mirror')

-Shapes, chips, and connections can be flipped with the `fliplr` (flip left-right) and `flipud` (flup up-down) attributes.
-Note, the flipping is performed before rotations are applied.
+Note, the mirroring is performed before rotations are applied.

-Here's an example of using `fliplr` to mirror a D flip-flop in the y-axis, compared to rotating the flip-flop:
+Here's an example of using `invert` to mirror a D flip-flop in the y-axis, compared to rotating the flip-flop:

 .. literalinclude:: examples/schematics/fliplr1.sch